thegooddocsproject/thegooddocsproject.github.io/proposal-selection.md

 *   Float an idea in our community forums.
 *   Look for feedback, interest and engagement.
-*   If you attract significant community interest and support, and the required effort is more than is likely to be addressed by volunteers, you might consider developing a proposal for sponsored work.
+*   If you attract significant community interest and support, and the required effort is more than is likely to be addressed by volunteers, develop a proposal for sponsored work.

 **Prepare proposal:**